22.11.2024

 In the case of an inanimate thing, we are speaking about the matter of which the thing is composed, while speaking of man, we focus on the moral aspect.

 During Papal election the moral character of the candidate must be taken into account.
-Electors cast their votes not for a thin or fat person, but for a person of high morals, a good Catholic.
+Electors cast their votes not for a thin or fat man, but for a person of high morals, a good Catholic.
 If “seven men of good reputation, full of faith and the Holy Ghost and wisdom” were appointed deacons by the Apostles (See THE ACTS 6:1-6), shouldn't a candidate for the Papacy be also a man of good reputation, full of faith and the Holy Ghost and wisdom?
 In other words, electors focus on the soul of a candidate, not his body.

 Therefore, I think that it is not entirely appropriate to say that a person made in the image of God is "the matter of something".
 In the case of a person this term is quite allegorical and needs further clarification.